Theatre

 Internships

-Our students have earned internships at major regional theatres, work with award-winning theatre artists, and create their own theatre companies.
+Our students have earned internships at major theatres in New York and elsewhere, as well as Emmy award-winning television shows.
+They also have worked with award-winning theatre artists, and created their own theatre companies.

 Curriculum